Kalbarri National Park

 The diverse landscapes of Kalbarri National Park in WA offer an equally diverse array of things to see and do just a short drive from town.
 Marvel at its dramatic river gorges and coastal cliffs, believed to be 400 million years in the making.
 Walk, climb, paddle, cruise, drive, go camping or take a guided tour to explore 183,000 hectares rich in curious rock formations, cultural heritage, flora and fauna.

 The gorges and formations carved by the Murchison River attract thousands of visitors to Kalbarri National Park every year.
-Short walks provide easy access to spectacular lookouts The Loop, Nature’s Window, Z-Bend and Hawk’s Head.
+Short walks provide easy access to spectacular lookouts The Loop, Nature’s Window, Z-Bend, Hawk’s Head and Ross Graham.

 The Loop and Nature’s Window